FX-Wizard/blog/content/posts/unreal-5-amazon-linux-2.md

 ip address | grep inet
 ```

-#### SSH into the AppStream image

-Currently we only know the private IP of the AppStream image, in order to SSH into it we need a bastion host (jumpbox) in the same VPC in order to access the AppStream image.
-This is relatively easy to set up so I wont go into it here, just get a simple EC2 instance up and running with the needed access and come back when your ready.

 If you try to log in with SSH you may get the bellow error

 ```